hanleilei/leetcode/python/179_largest_number.md

 # largest number

-Given a list of non negative integers, arrange them such that they form the largest number.

-For example, given [3, 30, 34, 5, 9], the largest formed number is 9534330.

-Note: The result may be very large, so you need to return a string instead of an integer.
+Given a list of non-negative integers nums, arrange them such that they form the largest number and return it.
+Since the result may be very large, so you need to return a string instead of an integer.

-比较的是字符串，然后用的是python2 的cmp方法，比较两个字符串连接后的大小
+Example 1:

+Input: nums = [10,2]
+Output: "210"
+Example 2:

+Input: nums = [3,30,34,5,9]
+Output: "9534330"

+Constraints:

+1 <= nums.length <= 100
+0 <= nums[i] <= 109

 ```python
 class Solution: